 For Paul, pressing on and through his trials wasn't always easy.
 He had to contend with his people that looked for opportunities to kill him.
 At the same time, he radically confronted Roman culture and its paganism.
 But pressing in was Paul's unique "life force."
 And make no mistake, everyone has a life force working and operating because they are pressing into something.
 Perhaps it is to make their family life better.
 They press for more money, which can be an obsession, and equally press in for advancement up the corporate ladder.
 People press in to move up the ministry ladder.
 God's people are pressing in during times of prayer also.
 On Sabbath, they are pressing in.
 As we offer the sacrifice of our praises and offerings, we are pressing in.

 Realizing in studying Paul’s life, pressing in for him came from the ethos that he absorbed on the Damascus road experience.
 And it is here that we find the root of it—how were you changed the moment you came into the family of God?
-Out of the intensity of our first encounter with faith and the God of Truth and Life, our individual ethos forms.
+Our individual ethos forms out of the intensity of our first encounter with faith and the God of Truth and Life.
 Paul consistently seemed to reside in a particular place with God during the most challenging times.
 Again, this came from the unique ethos of which Paul absorbed, and it captivated him for the cause of Messiah wholly and eternally.

-During this writing, I was brought back to the ethos that I received from my first encounter with the Lord.
+I was brought back to the ethos that I received from my first encounter with the Lord during this writing.
 I considered how my life had changed and how it hooked my heart.
 Then I caught a glimpse of Paul's wonderful ethos and his fixation on his Messiah.
 I then wanted more!
 And this is what Paul does for us.
 Paul's further observation can be found in his writings; it seems that he always exemplified total dependency on our Father.
 At the same time, he often spoke of the help he needed from others.
 After all, he wrote I Corinthians 12, a classic chapter on interdependency.

 PAUL KNEW THE